International Match Points

-IMP score is used in competition bridge, including duplicate bridge (including at some online bridge websites), but rarely within any kind of companion bridge, and never if playing rubber bridge.
+IMP scoring is used in competitive bridge, including duplicate bridge (including on some online bridge websites), but rarely in any kind of companion bridge, and never when playing rubber bridge.

-Tactics at IMPs differ from those of matchpoints and are similar to those of rubber bridge.
-The declarer's primary objective is to make the contract without jeopardizing it in a quest for overtricks; for the defense it is to defeat the contract without worrying about surrendering overtricks.
+Optimal tactics at IMPs differ from those of matchpoints and are similar to those for rubber bridge.
+When playing for IMPs the declarer's primary objective is to make the contract without jeopardizing it in a quest for overtricks; for the defense it is to defeat the contract without worrying about surrendering overtricks.